Emulator Issues #5431

 And NO, metroid has nothing to do with "Speed up Disc Transfer Rate"

-Updated by Autoran1 about 12 years ago
+Updated by Autoran1 over 12 years ago

 Can't even say, but i don't think this issue is valid

-Updated by rachelbryk about 11 years ago
+Updated by rachelbryk over 11 years ago

 - Status changed from Duplicate to Accepted